 Student: Guru Tua, I have some questions.
 Does enlightenment occur without spiritual practice?
-Or, does it require the practice of some spiritual technologies like Japa meditation and the Siddhis?
-You may have other questions.
-Come and see.
+Or does it require the practice of some spiritual technologies like Japa meditation and the Siddhis?
+You may have other questions, come and see.

 Questions About Enlightenment

-It’s natural to have questions about enlightenment.
-Your questions tell me you have already begun.
-Above all, the spiritual tools of seated and moving meditation expedite our natural growth.
-These are time savers.
-Many Sages believe the reason we are here is to progress on the path toward greater awareness and enlightenment. ― Guru Tua
+“It’s natural to have questions about enlightenment.
+The content of your questions tells me you have already begun your journey.
+The tools of seated and moving meditation expedite our natural growth.
+These are the processes that open the doors of awareness.
+Many Sages believe the reason we are here is to progress on the path toward greater awareness and enlightenment”. ― Guru Tua

-And, although it is possible to have a eureka experience the first time you learn these powerful techniques, that is not always the case.
-Enlightenment does not always come in giant leaps.
-It often comes in small almost imperceptible steps.So, your teacher talks about what you could expect as a range of possibilities.
+“Although it is possible to have a eureka experience, the first time you learn these powerful techniques, that is not always the case.
+Enlightenment does not always come in giant leaps, it is more often small, almost imperceptible steps.
+Your teacher talks about what you could expect as a range of possibilities.
+They should never promise a particular experience.
 Otherwise, it sets up expectations that could hinder your ability to learn or use the technique.

-More often than not growth is incremental.
+More often than not, growth is incremental.
 Therefore, a spiritual journal, or book of shadows, is important.
 We do not see how far we have come unless we see the progress in our thoughts, experience, and practice.
-We often fail to see the small incremental changes of presence in our lives.
-And, we also can spot trends in thinking or behavior that will help us adjust our practice.
-Having a hand-written document of our experience is an invaluable tool. ― Guru Tua
+We often cannot see the small incremental changes of presence in our lives.
+We can also spot trends in thinking or behavior that will help us adjust our practice.
+Having a hand-written document of our experience is an invaluable tool.” ― Guru Tua

 Everyone Has Unique Gifts

-Second, learn as many spiritual technologies as you can.
-These processes work together.
+“Second, learn as many spiritual technologies as you can, many of these processes work together.
 For example, someone comes to learn Japa meditation.
-But, while in the learning process they are also taught Qigong, and the healing arts.
+But, while in the learning process, they are also taught Qigong and the healing arts.
 They did not understand that they had a natural inclination for these gifts.
 They enhance their experience of Japa by practicing these other arts.

 Questions As a Sign